Congo sentences 3 Americans to death over alleged coup plot – DW – 09/13/2024

 Three US citizens were among them, as well as one Belgian, one Briton and one Canadian.

-"The court pronounces the harshest sentence: the death penalty for criminal association, the death penalty for attack, the death penalty for terrorism," court president Freddy Ehume said.
+"The court pronounces the harshest sentence: the death penalty for criminal association, the death penalty for attack, the death penalty for terrorism," court president Freddy Ehume said at the Ndolo military prison in Kinshasa.

+Another 14 defendants in the case were acquitted, with the investigation showing they had "no connection" with the alleged coup attempt.

 More to follow...